 Evergreen content is a term most often used by Search Engine Optimization (SEO) experts to describe content that is perpetually relevant.
 That means evergreen content stands the test of time—its relevance never fades or ends.
-However, in this post, we’d like to talk about evergreen content in relation to SRO (Sales Rep Optimization).
+However, in this post, we’d like to talk about evergreen content about SRO (Sales Rep Optimization).

 A good deal of content is the opposite of evergreen.
 It is what we could call the deciduous-tree variety.
 It soon fades, withers and falls out of relevance—just like leaves in the fall.
 Many of these topics are temporarily appealing.
 They capture attention one day and are lost in the shuffle only a short time later.

 Seasonal content falls into this category.
 So do news and most sports stories, content that reports on the status of trends or fads in popular culture as well as fashion pieces.
-The same is true of statistical content that gives a snapshot of a topic at a point in time.
+The same applies to statistical content that gives a snapshot of a topic at a point in time.
 It’s literally out of date the second it appears because the topic is always a moving target.

 Leafy information like this is not bad or undesirable in any way.
 Certainly, there is a crucial need for this kind of content, as we’ll see shortly.
-Just understand that the countdown toward the end of its relevant shelf life begins as soon as it arrives.
-Again, that’s not bad.
-How else could we stay abreast of our fast-paced world?
+Just understand that the countdown toward the end of its important shelf life begins as soon as it arrives.
+Moving through information quickly is the only way to stay abreast in this fast-paced world?

 In the face of so much change, evergreen content stands apart and remains relevant, even when situations and circumstances are swirling in constant flux.